-Today’s post is from my friend and teammate, Andrea.
+Today’s post is from my friend, Andrea.
 Andrea is one of those people you just can’t help but like!
 She is full of energy, enthusiasm, honesty, and drive.
 She loves learning new things and sharing what she learns.
 She is an incredibly creative person with a sincere desire to change, improve and grow as well as help others do the same.
 Her posts give us all a peek into the things she is learning each month about self reliance.
 They are fun because they are real!

 There are only three ingredients to these fire starters.
 To tell the truth, the third one is even optional.
 The best news: everything is free/recycled!
 Here’s your “to gather” list: